muhammad-tamim/JavaScript-notes/README.md

 console.log(clone.sizes.width); // 60, get the result from the other one
 </code></pre>

 <p>To fix that and make user and clone truly separate objects, we should use a cloning loop that examines each value of user[key] and, if it’s an object, then replicate its structure as well.
-That is called a “structured cloning”.The call structuredClone(object) clones the object with all nested properties:</p>
+That is called a “structured cloning”.The call <strong>structuredClone(object)</strong> clones the object with all nested properties:</p>

 <pre><code>let user = {
     name: "John",